nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>

 #### View all tasks: `view all`
-Lists all todo tasks, deadlines and events ever added.
+Lists all todo tasks, deadlines and events ever added.<br>
 Format: `view all`<br>
 Shortcut key: `Ctrl + Shift + L`